 In college, he formally pursued his interest in viticulture with a hands-on program in Sonoma and he learned the fundamentals of winemaking at UC Davis.
 There, he accumulated more knowledge and respect for the organic farming principles he grew up with at VIADER.
 Alan also spearheaded the biodynamic project with consultant Phillipe Armenier, integrating the biodynamic calendar and several herbal treatments to the vines and in the cellar with fervor.
 Alan has been managing the VIADER vineyards since 2002, but has worked in all areas of wine production, and also national sales.
 In 2006, Alan started dedicating his time to both vineyard management and winemaking, and would later become the Director of Operations, responsible for the 2005 vintage wines at VIADER.

-Also in 2006, Alan married his beautiful wife Mariela who is a trained chef who also owns her own chocolate company, Bark 72.
-Alan and Mariela have two young boys and happily live in the Napa Valley.
+In 2006, Alan married his beautiful wife Mariela who is a professionally-trained chef who also owns her own chocolate company, Bark 72.
+Alan and Mariela have young children and live happily in Napa Valley.
 Alan is an adventure-seeker and is often found hiking, skiing, camping and off-roading somewhere far out of cell-phone range.
 As Delia’s right-hand, Alan has the opportunity of overseeing production from start to finish.
 And having inherited his mother’s passion for winemaking and expressing the terroir, Alan is looking forward to many exciting vintages in the family business.

 Sales and Marketing

 Janet Viader grew up in the Napa Valley on the vineyards of VIADER which was founded in 1986 by her mother, Delia Viader.
 Janet has been involved in the family business since a very early age and has witnessed firsthand the growth of the business and brand.
 Janet studied Political Science at both the University of California at Berkeley and Sciences Po University in Paris, France.
-She has spent time in the wine regions of western Europe, Argentina, and back home in the Pacific Northwest improving her wine education, language skills and palate.
-Before officially joining the family business in 2007, she helped lead a political research project in Argentina for a fellow Berkeley student, and spent lots of time her with her family in Buenos Aires.
-She also has experience working at Napa Legal Aid, providing free legal services to low-income families, seniors and immigrants.
-Janet currently assists the family business with sales and marketing.
+She loves wine and has traveled to the wine regions of western Europe, Argentina, and the Pacific Northwest improving her wine education, language skills and palate.
+She officially joined the family business in 2007 after working in Buenos Aires, and assisting the immigration counsel at Napa Legal Aid.
+Janet currently assists the family business with the wine club, sales, and marketing.
 With her brother Alan, she is part of “NG: The Next Generation in Wine,” a collaborative marketing group of second generation family vintners.
 Janet is also very involved in important issues affecting Napa Valley and the vintner community.
 She is one of the youngest Board Directors elected to represent the Napa Valley Vintners, the non-profit trade association responsible for promoting and protecting the Napa Valley appellation, its wines and community, with a membership nearing 500 Napa Valley wineries.

 Mariela was born Mariela de la Cerda, in Guatemala City, Guatemala.
 Mariela and VIADER's winemaker, Alan Viader, were married in 2006.
 Mariela has always shown a passion for cooking, and was professionally-trained at the Western Culinary Institute in Portland, Oregon (Le Cordon Bleu College of Culinary Arts).
 After finishing her studies she pursued her dream of being a chef and was contracted as an intern at Bouchon in Yountville, a sister restaurant of Thomas Keller’s French Laundry in the heart of Napa Valley.
 Upon completing her internship at Bouchon, she was curious to explore other types of cuisine, and started working at Chef Hiro Sone’s Asian-inspired restaurant Terra in St. Helena.
 Simultaneously, Mariela cooked at Redd restaurant, under Chef Richard Reddington, formerly of Auberge du Soleil.
 Proving herself as a talented chef she was given an opportunity to help test and develop recipes for a number of cookbooks.
 In late 2006, she decided to leave the restaurant world to pursue a career as a private chef found herself cooking events all over the Napa Valley.
-Currently, she actively participates in the family business, as Director of the Culinary Program at VIADER, happily preparing anything from hors-d’oeuvres, to casual picnics, lunches and elegant 3 to 5 course dinners for our guests.
-With her own organic vegetable garden on the VIADER estate, and another in her own backyard, Mariela always uses the most fresh and seasonal organic produce for all her wine-pairing dishes
+Currently, she actively participates in the family business as Director of the Culinary Program at VIADER.
+With her own organic vegetable garden on the VIADER estate and another in her own backyard, Mariela always uses the most fresh and seasonal organic produce for all her wine-pairing dishes.

 Cante Swearingen was born at the St. Helena Hospital just about 2 miles from VIADER.
 He grew up in the Napa Valley, and used to ride the school bus with Alan, Janet and Paul.
 He first got involved with fine wine and food doing sales with Chef Michael Chiarello.
 He also worked in a small family winery as Tasting Room Manager, where he was often called upon to help with winemaking in the cellar when customers were not tasting wines.
 Cante then spent eight years at Mumm Napa where he was managing the tasting room employees and operations while also happily waiting on over 100,000 guests per year.
 Cante's first day at VIADER was September 13, 2006 single-handedly running the Hospitality Program, and he has successfully coordinated with Mariela and her Culinary Program.
 For any wine tastings or special events, Cante is the best contact.
 He prides himself on having many satisfied customers who he likes to call: “VIADER Ambassadors.”
 Cante is also a Bocce Ball fanatic, playing every season and recently winning the local Spring League Championship with his team the Hone Dogs.
 They are one of the most decorated teams in St. Helena Bocce history.
 Cante is an avid sports fan and also grew up mountain biking around the Napa Valley and could probably tell you a few secret rides around the area, if you ask.
 We are proud to call Cante a member of the Viader family.